 Experts are the central component in developing standards (further information on their role and responsibilities can be found in Annex A3).
-Much of the contact between Experts will be informal, based on the working relationships developed, and attendance at international conferences etc.
+Much of the contact between Experts will be informal, based on the working relationships developed and attendance at international conferences etc.

-It is vital that Experts know what is expected of them when they are appointed; the following is an outline of the expectations, which should be worked up and communicated by the lead contact when seeking Experts:
+It is vital that Experts know what is expected of them when they are appointed.
+The following is an outline of the expectations, which should be tailored as necessary and communicated by the lead contact when seeking Experts:

-- to have expert knowledge in the field of work; - to be willing to attend the relevant Working Group and editing committee meetings [insert an expectation of how many meetings are likely, and the likely locations and time period], funded by FIG (in setting the level of funding, FIG will wish to take into account other sources of funding available to the individual for the activity); - to consult with the FIG Office and relevant FIG officers (in particular the relevant Commissions(s)) regularly and fully throughout the process of developing the standard, both to receive input from others, and also to ensure that the work of the Commission(s) continues in full knowledge of relevant standardisation activity; and
+- To have expert knowledge in the field of work; - To be willing to attend the relevant Working Group and editing committee meetings [insert an expectation of how many meetings are likely, and the likely locations and time period], funded by FIG [in setting the level of funding, FIG will wish to take into account other sources of funding available to the individual for the activity]; - To consult with the FIG Office and relevant FIG officers (in particular the relevant Commissions(s)) regularly and fully throughout the process of developing the standard, both to receive input from others, and also to ensure that the work of the Commission(s) continues in full knowledge of relevant standardisation activity; and

-• to report [annually] to the lead representative on activity.
+• To report [annually] to the lead contact on activity.

 It is also vital that each lead contact to a TC remains active, attending plenary meetings, maintaining email contact with key players in the TC, and keeping FIG officers and Commissions informed of TC progress or issues.
-All lead representatives should therefore report annually to the General Assembly of FIG.
+All lead contacts should therefore report annually to the General Assembly of FIG, with this reporting being coordinated by the FIG Standards Network.

-Currently, the Task Force on Standards has taken on the task of maintaining contact, formally and informally, with the ISO Central Secretariat, to keep them informed of FIG plans and to understand how FIG can influence ISO activity to best effect; future organisational arrangements for this activity within FIG will need to be determined.
+The Task Force on Standards has taken on the task of maintaining contact, formally and informally, with the ISO Central Secretariat, to keep them informed of FIG plans and to understand how FIG can influence ISO activity to best effect.
+The FIG Standards Network will take on this role in the future.

 It takes time for individuals to understand the sometimes arcane ISO processes and language.
 It is also vital, if Experts are to have the greatest possible effect and influence, for them to be involved in the relevant drafting activity from the beginning (FIG's influence, in the absence of a vote - see Annex A3 for the detailed organisation of the standardisation process - declines as the drafting process progresses).
 This points to the requirement for the lead contact to maintain a list of possible Experts, with their field of expertise, and the need to maintain the currency of the list.
 The relevant Commissions have an important role in publicising the existence of the list, and in encouraging individuals to join it.
 It is also important that the many FIG members who represent their national standardisation bodies in ISO activity are aware of FIG's requirements and views, as they can input views to the process without the need for FIG funding.
-Particular care will be needed where FIG and national needs may conflict - the lead contact will need to remain aware of this possibility and take appropriate action, in consultation with the relevant Commission officers and delegates, and heads of Member Association delegations to FIG.
+Particular care will be needed where FIG and national needs may conflict - the lead contact will need to remain aware of this possibility and take appropriate action, in consultation with the relevant Commission ofFIG.